setron34/CryptographicFunctions/README.md

-# Hash Algorithms
-## Implementation of some hash algorithms
+# Implementation of some hash algorithms
-Ive tried to make it without any changes (like in original RFC publications)
+##Ive tried to make it without any changes (like in original RFC publications)
 ### Hash algorithms:
 - [x] MD5
 - [x] SHA-1 (Method 1)